Updated December, 2014.

 - Social shares/likes

 In order to get links, you need to share your content.
 If people like it, they will most likely share it on their blogs and websites.
-In case they don’t FIND your content by themselves, you have to build relationships and use e-mail outreaching (See step 4 – 5 again)
+If they don’t FIND your content by themselves, you have to build relationships and use e-mail outreaching (See steps 4 – 5 again).

 To get you more familiar with this method, I’ll point out two strategies that I’ve personally used in the past.